-The specific set of NRT files to be delivered during the time described by an instance of the DistributionWindow element (in the interval from the DistributionWindow@startTime attribute to the DistributionWindow@contentLabel attribute) is uniquely associated with the value of DistributionWindow@contentLabel attribute.
+The specific set of NRT files to be delivered during the time described by an instance of the DistributionWindow element (in the interval from the DistributionWindow@startTime attribute to the DistributionWindow@endTime attribute) is uniquely associated with the value of DistributionWindow@contentLabel attribute.
 In the delivery of NRT files (either application-related or not), the files sent during the one or more instances of the DistributionWindow element with the same label (i.e., with the same value of @contentLabel but different time windows) shall be identical, i.e. contain the same objects.
 Furthermore, a DWD fragment may contain distribution window instances with multiple @contentLabel attribute values.
-In this case, for all time intervals $(t_1, t_2), (t_3, t_4),..., t_i$ shall be less than t_j for $j \ge i$.
+In this case, for all time intervals (t_1, t_2) , (t_3, t_4) ,... t_i shall be less than t_j for j > i.
 This enables a broadcaster to offer the content in multiple different distribution windows, and also allows a receiver to avoid participating in multiple distribution windows delivering the same content.

 Each distribution window instance may include one or more instances of the AppContextID element.
 When present, each AppContextID instance may include the @dwFilterCode attribute which, when present, shall contain one or more Filter Codes.
-Filter Codes are associated with application-related files and are represented by integers that are unique within a given instance of
+Filter Codes are associated with application-related files and are represented by integers that are unique within a given instance of AppContextID.

-AppContextID.
 They represent personalization categories as defined by individual broadcaster entities.
 For example, different Filter Code values may be assigned to categories such as truck owner, sustaining member, or a zip code.
 Filter Codes can be associated with application-related files.
 In ROUTE delivery, identification of application-related files associated with Filter Codes is provided by the Extended FDT's @fileFilterCode attribute (see Annex A.3.3.2.3).
 In addition, the receiver can have internally-stored Filter Code values provided by broadcaster applications (using the Set Filters API as described in A/344, "Interactive Content" [50]).

 Filter Codes associated with files can be compared with internally-stored Filter Codes to help determine whether a given file is relevant to a receiver.
 The @dwFilterCode attribute is a concatenated list of all Filter Codes for application-related files that shall be available during the containing distribution window.
 The Filter Codes in the @dwFilterCode attribute can be compared with the Filter Codes stored in the receiver to help the receiver determine whether to tune to (i.e. activate content reception on the corresponding BS/LCT channel during) a given distribution window instance.
 When one or more Filter Codes in the @dwFilterCode attribute match one or more internally-stored Filter Codes, then the receiver can determine that at least one file is relevant with respect to personalization.
-When no Filter Codes are associated with a distribution window and download application-related files.
+When no Filter Codes are associated with a distribution window instance (i.e., absence of @dwFilterCode attribute and/or there are no internally-stored Filter Codes available in the receiver) the receiver can nonetheless participate in the distribution window and download application-related files.
 However, the use of Filter Codes can optimize receiver memory space by avoiding storing irrelevant material, thus allowing more space for relevant material.